 Home About Us Prices & Shipping Hooping History Art of Hula HoopingContact Us

-The abdomen is the core of the human being.
-The belly has been revered by cultures all over the world as the "seat of the soul".
-The naval is where we first took in energy, from our mothers, through the umbilical cord in the rhythmic flow of blood, oxygen, and nutrition.
-This area continues to nourish us physically, emotionally, and energetically throughout our lives.
+The abdomen is the core of our being, often regarded as the “seat of the soul” by cultures worldwide.
+It is where we first received energy from our mothers through the umbilical cord, nourishing us with blood, oxygen, and nutrients.
+Throughout life, this area continues to sustain us physically, emotionally, and energetically.

-The belly is the center of gravity in the body.
-The web of fascia that binds together the organs, muscles, tissues, and skeleton of our body spirals out from the naval.
-Massage of the abdomen tones the muscles and fascia, increases blood and lymph circulation, realigns the organs, eases digestive problems, and nurtures our sexual health.
-When abdominal restrictions are released then we are free to experience deep belly laughs and feel our gut emotions.
+The belly is also the body’s center of gravity, with fascia—a web of connective tissue—spiraling out from the navel, binding together our organs, muscles, tissues, and skeleton.
+Massaging the abdomen tones the muscles and fascia, improves blood and lymph circulation, realigns the organs, eases digestive issues, and nurtures sexual health.
+When these abdominal restrictions are released, we can experience deep belly laughs and connect with our gut emotions.

-Traditional Mayan healers believe that the energetic center of the body is the reproductive organs.
-They teach that a significant number of health problems are related to a prolapsed uterus or prostate which is caused by weak abdominal fascia and muscles.
-Toning the abdominal muscles can be achieved through exercise and massage to increase strength, flexibility, circulation, and balance.
+Traditional Mayan healers believe the body’s energetic center lies in the reproductive organs, with many health problems linked to a prolapsed uterus or prostate caused by weak abdominal fascia and muscles.
+Strengthening these muscles through exercise and massage enhances strength, flexibility, circulation, and balance.

-Belly hooping gently massages the abdomen and low back with rhythmic movements and smooth pressure.
-The internal and external oblique's, rectus abdominus, erector spinae, latissimus dorsi, and gluteal muscles are all toned by belly hooping.
-Including leg and arm hooping tones and massages muscles throughout the whole body.
-The integration of massage and movement in hooping makes hooping an excellent self-healing modality.
+Belly hooping provides a gentle massage to the abdomen and lower back through rhythmic movements and smooth pressure.
+This activity tones the internal and external obliques, rectus abdominis, erector spinae, latissimus dorsi, and gluteal muscles.
+Incorporating leg and arm hooping further tones and massages muscles throughout the body.
+The combination of massage and movement makes hooping an excellent self-healing practice.

 HomeAbout UsShop Our HoopsHooping HistoryContact Us